 The second is a demand curve that's off the charts for plants.
 It does more for the longer duration of our warm weather (hydrangeas, roses, lilacs, and other flowering shrubs that rebloom).
 These trends may seem contradictory.
 However, both are simply reflections of a changing climate that we addressed in our 2017 trends report.

 “Not everyone is a “gardener,” but trends show that many are finding that a beautiful garden installed and managed by someone else is worth every dime.”

-40% of Americans with a yardturned to pros in 2017, and the findings of at least oneimportant studyof 6,000 participants by the National Academy of Sciences concluded that spending about $100 to $200 per month outsourcing tasks such as garden care increased life satisfaction by more than 40%.
-The American Society of Landscape Architects (ASLA)forecasts a boom yearin 2019.
+40% of Americans with a yard turned to pros in 2017.
+The findings of this important study of 6,000 participants by the National Academy of Sciences came out with this conclusion.
+That spending about $100 to $200 per month outsourcing tasks such as garden-care increased life satisfaction by more than 40%.
+The American Society of Landscape Architects (ASLA) forecasts a boom year in 2019.

-Not everyone is a “gardener,” but apparently many are finding that a beautiful garden installed and managed by someone is worth every dime.
+Not everyone is a “gardener.”
+However, many are finding that a beautiful garden installed and managed by someone is worth every dime.
 And no matter how they get made, the world is a better place with more gardens.

 “With space and time at a premium, consumers are snapping up plants that do double or even triple duty in the landscape.”

-Used to be that a simple hedge would fit the bill, but now,with home lots getting smallerand with less time for gardening, consumers are snapping up “one and done” plants that do double or even triple duty in the landscape.
+It used to be that a simple hedge would fit the bill.
+However, with home lots getting smaller and with less time for gardening, consumers are snapping up “one and done” plants.
+These plants do double or even triple duty in the landscape.
 Also in play here is mindfulness about plants for attracting wildlife, growing food, and creating more overall green space.

-The immediate sense of community and of improving customers’ quality of life through plants that’s being created at these cutting edge garden centers is being rewarded by consumers.
+There's an immediate sense of community and of improving customers’ quality of life through plants.
+This is being created at these cutting edge garden centers and is being rewarded by consumers.

 INTO THE WOODS